rgoodman394/budget-calculator/README.md

 *Special Thanks To:*

 - CodeExplained for the overall idea and direction
-- Jacob Reese for the all the coffee, late night phone calls, and sacrificial love
+- Jacob Reese for the all the coffee, long troubleshooting sessions, and sacrificial love
+- Tyler Akin for technical support
 - Billie Jean the hamster for emotional support